 A client visited The Stream with a vision of making a custom shadow box table to display personal items from their life’s journey.
 Forrest Millsap created this proportional design using a combination metal base and beautiful curly maple that stands on its own while also showcasing the items in the shadow box.
 Item for Sale.

 Like a moving stream this is a place for change and growth intended to provide a temporary studio for selected entrepreneurs to launch new business and hone their skills.

 Dorsey Cox, IDSA

 Life is simplified by good design.
 Dorsey has designed many successful innovations from consumer and medical product to office furniture.
-He has over 25 years’ experience in industrial design with 16 patents and others pending.
+He has over 25 years’ experience in industrial design with 17 patents and others pending.
 Raised in a family of manufacturers, Dorsey developed a keen understanding of materials and processes.
-He received his Bachelor of Industrial Design from Auburn University.
+He received his Bachelor of Industrial Design from Auburn University in 1985.
 He started his furniture career in 1987 as a designer for Thonet and Shelby Williams Industries and then became Director of Design for Falcon Products from 1990-1998.
 He was a founding principal of PUSH Product Design in 1998 and started dorseycoxdesign in 2003.
 Dorsey founded the STREAM in East Avondale in 2012.